Here’s an informational table summarizing key takeaways from the article “Explaining Physical Harassment vs. Discrimination”:

 • Unwanted Physical Contact: This includes touching, grabbing, or hugging, which is not consensual.
 Even seemingly casual gestures like putting an arm around someone’s shoulder can be considered harassment if it makes them feel uncomfortable.

 • Threats and Intimidation: Verbal threats of violence, damage to property, or harm to one’s reputation constitute physical harassment.
-Additionally, aggressive body language, like standing too close or making menacing gestures, can also be a form of intimidation.
+Additionally, aggressive body language, like standing too close or making menacing gestures, can be intimidation.

-• Restriction of Movement: Blocking someone’s path, cornering them in a secluded area, or physically preventing them from leaving a situation can be physical harassment.
-This can be particularly frightening and isolating.
+• Restriction of Movement: Physical harassment can include blocking someone’s path, cornering them in a secluded area, or physically preventing them from leaving a situation.
+It can be particularly frightening and isolating.

 • Intimidation through Physical Presence: Deliberately standing too close in a threatening manner, towering over someone, or invading personal space can be intimidating and constitute harassment.